Houghton House’s inovative approach to intervention

 The family must be prepared to remain focused and engaged, to not be appeased by excuses or promises, and to acknowledge the magnitude of the situation and the consequences of the addict’s behaviour.
 These most frequently take the form of financial and legal trouble, betrayal and deceit, and breakdown of relationships with family and friends.

 Should the individual be uncompromising or uncooperative in their refusal to accept help, there is legal recourse available to encourage them to comply with their family’s wishes.
-We are able to assist you with the committal process.
+We are able to assist you with the commitment process.

 When ignoring the issue is no longer possible